Robo-91/WeatherApp/README.md

 This Project was created for learning purposes only, and is part of The Odin Project Curriculum.

-The purpose for implementing this webpage was to learn how to access and extract information from an API using asynchronous javascript.
-The API that I used is provided by openweathermap.org.
+The purpose for implementing this webpage was to learn how to access and extract information from an API using asynchronous features available in javascript.
+The API that is used is provided by openweathermap.org.

 ## Technologies Used